Practical tips for controllers & CFOs – The case course

-Note : In the 2019-2020 program, this session allows you to declare 1.5 hour in the field of professional ethics.
+Note : This session allows you to declare 1.5 hour in the field of professional ethics.
 To do so, you will need to do two entries in your file: 5.5 hours in an activity in the field covered by the course content in general, and 1.5 hour in an activity in the field of professional ethics.

 And, you’ll interact with peers who share their wide range of skills and experience.
-Over 800 accountants have attended this seminar in Canada and other countries.
+Over 1,400 accountants have attended this seminar in Canada and other countries.
 This seminar is the companion course to Practical Tips for Controller & CFOs.
-The seminar was created and is presented by an experienced CFO, with extensive real-life insight.
+The seminar was created and is presented by Stephen Priddle, CPA, CA, CMA member of Ontario CPA.

 - Improve the relevancy of your financial reporting to users – this case will help you provide better and more useful information to report users.

 - Negotiating an offer to finance from a bank – gain practical tips on responding to a very realistic bank offer.
 How should it be assessed?
 How can you persuade the bank to revise it in your favour?

 - Review a contract from a financial perspective – you review contracts from time to time, how can this be done more effectively?

 - Resolve ethical dilemmas in a practical way.

 - Manage foreign exchange risk, practically – from an accountant’s perspective, not a banker’s.